davidtimovski/personal-assistant/README.md

 * Offline mode
 * Supports 168 currencies

+### Setup
+You will need `.env` file if you want to start it localy with docker

+just create a copy of `.env.example` and update the variables with correct values

 ## License

 This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.